 Glenn started as a camper at Pathfinder in 1960, serving as a staff member and headman in the '70s, a parent through the '90s and 2000s, and a perennial volunteer supporter before joining in ownership in 1999.

-Glenn is Director of Investments with Morgan Stanley in Buffalo, NY He has been a member of the firm since 1983, and a member of its Directorís Council since 1987.
-Glenn's sons Wyatt and Ryan were also longtime Pathfinder campers and staff men, and his daughter Lindsay, a lifelong Northway camper / counselor moved to Source Lake to herself spend seasons on the Pathfinder staff.
+Glenn is Director of the Arthurs-Malof Investment Group at UBS in Buffalo.
+Glenn's sons Wyatt and Ryan were also longtime Pathfinder campers and staff men, and his daughter Lindsay, a lifelong Northway camper / counselor, moved to Source Lake to herself spend seasons on the Pathfinder staff.